Event Announcement

 To promote the comprehensive and sound development of the Internet in Taiwan, TWNIC plans to publicly solicit proposals for Internet-related projects.

-Conduct in-depth analysis of current Internet policies and Internet governance policy, and propose necessary modifications and improvements to ensure more comprehensive and secure policy formulation for the Internet.
+Conduct an in-depth exploration of current Internet policies or Internet governance policies, and propose necessary modifications and improvement recommendations to facilitate a more comprehensive and secure policy-making process for the Internet.

 Propose improvement plans that address the current digital divide in remote areas or among disadvantaged groups, aimed at increasing their digital resources and capabilities.

-*Note: Proposals will not be accepted if they fall into any of the following categories:
+Proposals or subsidies will not be accepted or granted under any of the following circumstances:

 - Proposals that do not align with the specified project content.